-SOC508 THE HOL OCAUST (ELECTIVE) 1 YEAR 1 CR EDIT PREREQUISITE: SOC109 WORLD HISTORY/GEO OGRAPHY OR SOC209 HONORS WORLD I HISTORY/ GEC GRAPHY

-This course is a survey of how the Holocaust came to be, the methods used to stereotype the different groups being attacked, the plans for achieving The Final Solution, the types of propaganda used to convince people to betray others and aid in the Holocaust, and individuals who played a key role in this movement.
+SOC508 THE HOLOCAUST (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: SOC109 WORLD HISTORY/GEOGRAPHY OR SOC209 HONORS WORLD HISTORY/ GEOGRAPHY This course is a surv vey of how the Holocaust came to be, the me thods used to stereotype the different ent groups being attacked, the plans for achiev ving The Final propaganda used to convince people to betray ot the Holocaust, and inc lividuals who played a key role in this movement.
 The course will also look at different resistance movements and methods, the conditions at the different concentration camps, and the discovery of the camps.
-Using a biblical worldview lens, students will consider how some Christians succeeded in resisting and many others failed and how Christians can do better if needed in future attempts at genocide.
+Using a biblical worldview lens, students will consider how some Christians succeeded in resisting and many others failed and how Christia ans can do better if needed in future attempts at g jenocide.
+Does not satisfy Social Stud lies graduation requirement.